MayFu2025/unit4_project/README.md

 **2. Thoughts on the Usability, Accessibility and Design of the Product?:**

-Again, as can be seen in *Fig. 3*, the client
+Again, as can be seen in *Fig. 3*, the client responded that overall, the clarity and organization of the UI made using the product intuitive and appealing.
+A specific strength mentioned was the use of links within text, and an underline animation upon hovering over these links.
+The underline animation allowed the client to know when the text was clickable.
+However on a similar note, a point of improvement mentioned was the lack of contrast in colors used for components.
+This, contrary to the use of links, made it difficult to differentiate important information from the rest of the content.
+Furthermore, it was identified that while the navigation bar and use of links made going between various pages easy, a search bar can be implemented for the future when the database becomes more populated with posts, categories, and users.

+To summarive on the points of improvement in terms of user experience, the client suggested:
 - Being able to search for posts and categories.
 - Using different colors for different content to increase contrast and highlight important information, for more intuitive access.

-2. What are the strengths of the product:

 ### Advisor Feedback